 About CLHO: The Connecticut League is a nonprofit statewide membership organization serving museums, historical societies, archives, libraries, and other cultural heritage institutions across Connecticut.
 Our mission is to strengthen the work of those who preserve and share the stories and objects of Connecticut’s history and culture.
 We provide advice, resources, programs, training, networking opportunities, and other services to support best practices in the state’s museum and cultural field.
 The League partners with Connecticut Humanities, and with the Public History Program at Central Connecticut State University, where our office is based, to carry out our mission.

-Duration: This is a full-time, two-year grant-funded position with the possibility of extension, dependent upon continued funding.
-Expected start date is February 2021.
+Duration: This is a part-time, one-year, grant-funded position with the possibility of extension and expansion, dependent upon continued funding.
+Expected start date is October 2022.

 Duties and Responsibilities: